abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-01-13-Edge-Detection-&-The-Canny-Edge-Detector.md

 </div>

 ## The Sobel Operator
-The Sobel operator is a 3×3 kernels which consists of two $3x3$ convolution kernels.
+The Sobel operator is a set of two 3×3 kernels.

 $$ \begin{bmatrix}
     -1 & 0 & 1 \\